Ceiling Fans

 Does Reversing a Ceiling Fan Work?

 Reversing a ceiling fan works by moving warmer air from the ceiling down towards the floor.
-It will create even room temperatures during cold months and reduces strain on your heating system.
+During the cold months, it will make the room temperatures even and lessen the strain on your heating system.
+You get warm air in the room when you reverse your ceiling fan.

 Should a Ceiling Fan Turn Clockwise?

-Your ceiling fan blades fan should turn clockwise at the lowest speed to ensure the house remains warm in winter.
-During the summer heat, you’ll need the correct setting to create cool air movement.
+Ensure your ceiling fan blades turn clockwise at low speed during winter to keep the house warm.
+You’ll need the correct setting during the summer heat to create cool air movement.

 How to Tell if a Fan is Going Clockwise?